oddbird/oddleventy/content/birds/james.md

     user: jamess
     server: mastodon.cloud
 summary: |
-  James is a front-end developer, focused on user-friendly solutions for complex problems.
+  James (he/him) is a front-end developer focused on user-friendly solutions for complex problems.
 ---